Are you interested in volunteering for your campus paper? Well, this isn’t the place.

 Ah, the most common question we get.
 To get to our office, you must first take a lovely stroll in Capilano University’s iconic on-campus forest.
 Once past the woods, you’ll see the majestic and very expensive Bosa building.
 That’s not where our office is.
 Look below Bosa and you’ll see a smaller, much older one-level building.
 This is Maple.
 Inside Maple is a recently renovated lounge, complete with a state of the art pool table, a highly popular foosball facility and some of CapU’s most glorious interior design work.
 That’s still not our office.
 Our office is in Maple 122, past the nice lounge and beside two giant dumpsters.

 The only thing I’m good at writing are Tinder bios, is that okay?

 That’s even better than okay!
 We don’t require any sort of experience from our contributors.
 We just want your interest and enthusiasm.
 The Courier has a roster of editors equipped with a very particular set of skills.
-Skills acquired after a long career.
-Skills that make us incredibly useful for people like you.
-If you come to our pitch meetings and pick up a story.
-The editors will help you.
+If you come to our pitch meetings and pick up a story, the editors will help you.
 The editors will train you.
 You will develop and improve.
 If you don’t.
 Well, I guess that’s that.

 Are there opportunities for advancement?